 ESL101 Grammar, Speaking, Reading, Listening for Beginners I

 This course introduces ESL students to conversational phrases and vocabulary for common scenarios and situations.
 Vocabulary development is based on related topics and practical discussions from each textbook unit.
 Pair work and pronunciation practice as well as group methods are facilitated.
-Students who complete this course successfully will be able to greet and build conversations, use accurate phrases when asking for assistance, describe everyday activities, command a large vocabulary on a variety of topics, and express feelings and reactions on everyday events in English.
+Students who successfully complete this course will be able to engage in basic everyday conversations using correct grammatical structure on everyday events in English.

 ESL102 Grammar, Speaking, Reading, Listening for Beginners II

-This course provides the most important vocabulary, grammar, and functional expressions needed to communicate at a basic level in a full range of situations and contexts.
-Students who complete this course successfully will acquire the correct use of language in a variety of relevant contexts, a strategy to initiate conversation, a use of indirect conversation, how to ask for clarification, an ability to comprehend and follow instructions in English, and other conversational skills.
+This course provides a strong foundation for vocabulary, grammar, and functional expressions needed to communicate at a basic level in a full range of situations and contexts.
+Students who successfully complete this course will be able to engage in basic everyday conversations using correct grammatical structure, and develop basic listening skills.

 ESL201 Grammar, Speaking, Reading, Writing for Intermediate I

 This course provides students with the focus on a larger, easily recalled, more natural-sounding part of the English language.
 Widely used phrases are chosen and put into activities where there are many opportunities to practice them.
 One main goal is to become a better conversationalist.
 Students who complete this course successfully will be able to understand basic idiomatic language, engage in authentic, meaningful conversation, and present short speeches to an audience for a variety of purposes.